Case Studies

 GREGORY RODENO

-Gregory Rodeno was born in Cleveland but became a lifelong Californian as of his college years.
-He was heavily involved in many aspects of the wine industry from legal work, to land use planning, to making wine under the family’s label.
+Gregory was born in Cleveland but became a lifelong Californian.
+He was involved in many aspects of the wine industry from legal work, to land use planning, to making wine under the family’s label.

-By spring 2020, short walks became very tiring, but Gregory continued walking outdoors using a cane (later a walker).
+By spring 2020, Gregory began walking outdoors using a cane (later a walker).
 His mood was generally positive but his motivation to exercise and hydrate were clearly lacking.
-The family learned later that apathy is a symptom of many neurological diseases – the patient must be continually reminded to complete simple tasks.
+The family learned later that apathy is a symptom of many diseases – the patient must be continually reminded to complete simple tasks.

 In November 2020, Gregory’s condition suddenly worsened: he was unable to support his own weight and was having more trouble swallowing and breathing.
 He’d lost thirty pounds.
-His primary care physician said it was time for hospice care at home; thereafter, Gregory was confined to a hospital bed or wheelchair.
+He started hospice care at home.
 He continued to eat well (if slowly), enjoyed wine, dark chocolate and conversation, and rarely expressed distress.
 He put his affairs in order, making sure his family was prepared.

 BOB THOMAS